shapediver/Viewer/documentation/apiReadMe.md

 The package will be downloaded and installed for you.
 In most cases, you'll need a bundling tool like [webpack](https://webpack.js.org/) to combine all the packages.

-If you are having issues with the setup or ar just not that familiar with setting up projects, you can find a detailed example on how to setup a project from the start here:
+If you are having issues with the setup or ar just not that familiar with setting up projects, you can find a detailed guide on how to setup a project from the start here:
 <details>

-### NPM installations
+#### Detailed Guide

 First of all, you need to have a version of `npm` installed.
 We currently use version `7.7.6`, but any newer version should be fine.